 Preparatory classes are available and can be used as electives in the student's program of study, with the exceptions of M 065 and WRIT 085.
 Preparatory courses are designed to develop skills to ensure the success in follow-on courses in MSU curricular areas.
-High quality instruction and out-of-class support are hallmarks of the College of Technology in Bozeman.
+High

-COLS 100: Effective Academic Practices
+- o COLS 100: Effective Academic Practices

-COLS 101 US: First Year Seminar
+- COLS 101 US: First Year Seminar

-WRIT 085: Introduction to College Writing Critical Reading/Writing WRIT 090:
+- WRIT 080: Builidng Basic Writing Skills

+- WRIT 095: Developmental Writing

+- M 065: Pre-Algebra

-Μ 065: Pre-Algebra 096: Survey of Algebra
+- M 096: Survey of Algebra

-SERVICES FOR STUDENTS
+Services for Students

 The Academic Development Center (ADC) is located at 201 Culbertson Hall on the Montana State University campus in Bozeman.
-The ADC offers math tutoring, a Writing Center, a computer lab, technical support for online courses, assessment testing and proctoring services, admissions, advising, and other administrative services.
+The ADC offers math tutoring, a writing center, a computer lab, technical support for online courses, assessment testing and proctoring services, admissions, advising, and other administrative services.